1.1. Contact organisation

 10.4.
 Dissemination format - microdata access

 Within the framework of the legislation, researchers' request for access to micro data is provided.
 Data are accessible in micro-data form.
-Access to Microdata Directive (in Turkish) is attached.
+Instructions for the Access and Use of Micro Data (in Turkish and English) is attached.

 Annexes: